Baked Beans À La Différence

 A dash of lemon?
 There was a big hoo-ha a while back in Spanish Master-Chef.
 Like onions in tortilla (or, dare I mention Brexit?) the country was split down the middle on the subject.
 Admittedly lemon with rabbit and chicken isn’t to everyone’s taste.
 But vegetables love a bit of lemon.
 You can go a step further and pound garlic with black pepper in a mortar and pestle then add lemon juice and smother your paella all over with the resultant majado

-And now, here’s a recipe that respects principles while staying heroically unfettered by tedious rules: a long-grain rice paella with a smoked chipotle chilli – oregano salmorreta topped with avocado and a shallot-lime majado in the Alicante style A La Mexicana
+Finally, here’s a recipe that adheres to principles while remaining free of all dogma: a long-grain rice paella with a smoked chipotle chilli – oregano salmorreta topped with avocado and a shallot-lime majado in the Alicante style, A La Mexicana

 Paella A La Mexicana